-Threecolts acquires, launches, and grows eCommerce software & services, and owns other stellar businesses including Old Street Media, HotShp, SellerBench, Tactical Arbitrage, Bindwise, RefundSniper, ChannelReply, and FeedbackWhiz.
+Threecolts acquires, launches, and grows e-commerce software with a robust suite of offerings such as SellerRunning, SmartRepricer, SellerBench, Tactical Arbitrage, Bindwise, RefundSniper, ChannelReply, and FeedbackWhiz.

-Reach out to SellerBench for help with shipment reconciliation and FBA fee reimbursements.
-99% of FBA sellers are owed money.
+Reach out to SellerBench for help with shipment reconciliation and FBA fee reimbursements; it's the most robust profit recovery platform for Amazon and Walmart.
+Because 99% of FBA sellers are owed money.
 Get your free audit today.

 If you are more interested in the #1 Amazon Arbitrage software, try TacticalArbitrage.
 With over 6,000 users, TacticalArbitrage will help you discover profitable products to resell on Amazon.